caw442000/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model  is an object representation of the html elements of a webpage

 2. What is an event?

+The way users interact with the page

 3. What is an event listener?

+A function that allows you to listen to the event and do a callback when it happens

 4. Why would we convert a NodeList into an Array?

+So you can utilize array methods on the data.

 5. What is a component?

+resuable pieces of code that can be used to build elemnts sharing functionality and styling.

 ### Git Set up